OpenBioResearch/disease-focused-uci-ml-repos/README.md

 The Glioma Grading Project has early stopping incorporated through monitoring the validation loss during training, and halting the training process when validation loss did not improve for a specified number of consecutive epochs.

-These Jupyter notebooks were created using Google Colab and also tested using GitHub Codespaces.
+These Jupyter notebooks were created and tested using Google Colab and GitHub Codespaces, specifically with Python 3.10.

 ## Summary of Findings and Insights
 Final reports were generated for all ML projects, providing a comprehensive overview of the classification performance, model evaluation, and key insights discovered during the analysis.